nicosantr/risk-models/README.md

-# Risk Models
+# Financial Risk Models

-A few financial risk models I built in Excel while teaching myself VaR, Monte Carlo simulation, and climate risk modeling.
+Risk models I built in Excel covering climate-financial risk, Monte Carlo simulation, and Value-at-Risk.

-## What's here
+## Climate Risk

-**Gulf Coast Flood EAL Model** (`EAL_model_Louisiana.xlsx`)
+**Gulf Coast Flood EAL Model** — `climate-risk/EAL_model_Louisiana.xlsx`

-This is the main one.
-It estimates the Expected Annual Loss from flooding for natural gas power plants on the Louisiana Gulf Coast.
-I used real data from FEMA's National Risk Index and the EIA-860 power plant database, and applied USACE depth-damage curves to estimate financial impact at the asset level.
+Expected Annual Loss model for Louisiana natural gas power plants exposed to flood hazard.
+Built with real data from FEMA's National Risk Index (filtered to 64 Louisiana parishes), EIA-860 power plant database (55 LA gas plants with MW capacity), and USACE depth-damage curves for industrial structures.

-The model runs 10,000 Monte Carlo simulations calibrated to climate-adjusted EAL, and includes a resilience ROI tab that compares mitigation cost against avoided losses.
-There's also an RCP 4.5 vs RCP 8.5 scenario toggle so you can see how EAL shifts under different climate pathways.
+What it does:
+- Calculates asset-level EAL from flood hazard using return period probabilities and depth-damage functions
+- Runs 10,000 Monte Carlo simulations calibrated to climate-adjusted EAL
+- Compares results under RCP 4.5 and RCP 8.5 climate scenarios
+- Includes a Resilience ROI tab comparing mitigation cost against avoided losses
+- Validates output against FEMA NRI parish-level flood EAL benchmarks

-I built this because I live in New Orleans and wanted to understand the financial side of flood risk — not just that it exists, but what it actually costs.
+I built this in New Orleans, where the financial cost of mispriced flood risk is not theoretical.

-**Equity VaR Models** (`PLTR_VaR_MonteCarlo.xlsx`, `ORCL_VaR_MonteCarlo.xlsx`)
+FYI — the original file was 27MB because it had the full national FEMA and EIA datasets loaded in.
+I used Claude to strip it down to just the Louisiana data and the model tabs, which brought it to 0.1MB.
+The model itself and all the formulas are my work.

+## Equity Risk

+**Palantir VaR** — `equity-risk/PLTR_VaR_MonteCarlo.xlsx`
+**Oracle VaR** — `equity-risk/ORCL_VaR_MonteCarlo.xlsx`

-Monte Carlo Value-at-Risk simulations on Palantir and Oracle.
-10,000 simulations each using log-normal returns.
-Outputs include VaR at 95%, CVaR (expected shortfall), and a loss distribution.
-These were the first models I built while learning the methodology — the EAL model applies the same Monte Carlo framework to physical climate risk instead of equity returns.
+Monte Carlo Value-at-Risk models using 10,000 simulations on log-normal returns.
+Outputs include 95% VaR, CVaR (expected shortfall), and loss distribution histograms.
+Built these first to learn the simulation methodology, then applied the same framework to physical climate risk in the EAL model.

-## Data sources
+## Data Sources

-- FEMA National Risk Index (county-level hazard EAL data)
+- FEMA National Risk Index — hazards.fema.gov/nri
-- EIA-860 Schedule 2 and Schedule 3 (power plant locations and generator capacity)
-- USACE depth-damage functions for commercial/industrial structures
+- EIA-860 Plant and Generator Data — eia.gov/electricity/data/eia860
+- USACE Depth-Damage Functions (via FEMA HAZUS Technical Manual)
-- Yahoo Finance (historical equity prices for VaR models)
+- Yahoo Finance (historical equity prices)

+## Tools

+Excel (primary), Claude (for data cleaning and learning), working toward Python

-## About me
+## About

-I'm Nicolas Rodriguez — incoming master's student at Tulane's Freeman School of Business in the Master of Management in Energy program.
-Background in finance, energy markets, and commodities.
-Based in New Orleans.

-nicosantr@gmail.com
+Nicolas Rodriguez
+Master of Management in Energy — Tulane University (Fall 2026) nicosantr@gmail.com